maksiksq/chaos-abyss/manualArticles/kirakira.md

-[# The Final Boss of Japanese Names: Kirakira

-// Japanese names that have been made up to look unique ... often without an account of the actual meaning.

-// There is a kid named Pikachu out there.

 One of the interesting parts of Japanese society is naming.
 Their names use kanji (Chinese characters) which can carry different meanings and pronunciations.

 ## Japanese names